• Skip to main content

 Metal bowl and glass bowl with lemon juice pouring out.

-• Add the onion, chiles, cilantro leaves, salt and pepper.
-Add some fresh lemon (as much as you like).
+• Add the onion, chilies, cilantro leaves, salt and pepper to the fish.
+Add some fresh lime juice (as much as you like).

 Ceviche in a glass bowl with onion, cilantro and red chili peppers.